coderextreme/Analytic-Assets-Calculator/README.md

 + unlimited graphs in a diagram (but yet no parallel computing)

 ## D What it can do:
-Give you a chart diagram with the price of oil cans in gold barren instead of a currency
+Give you a chart diagram with the price of oil barrels in gold barren instead of a currency

-Give you a chart diagram with the price of any Altcoin in the price any other Altcoin instead having it in Bitcoin
+Give you a chart diagram with the price of any altcoin in the price any other altcoin instead having it in Bitcoin
 And it can do a lot more!

 Output: Linux GUI, text numbers stdout, text numbers for Web, web diagram

-Input: one cli ( command line interace ) command every syntax word must be seperated by whitespace, also brackets
+Input: one cli ( command line interface ) command every syntax word must be separated by white space, also brackets

 + Calculation objects can be a key value matrix: key is timestamp and value is a price